 Zebras are tasked with making the correct call, ensuring fairness, and enduring an earful from coaches.
 The refs at the highest level have to especially be on their game.
-They monitor the sport’s best players at a speed found on a racetrack.
+They monitor the sport’s best players at a speed reserved for the racetrack.

 They need to be sharp, knowledgeable, confident, and able to withstand 20,000 boos if they make a controversial call.
 This recipe for pressure is a lot to handle.
 The pay makes it permissible.

-NBA officials are required to be scholars of the rulebook and process decisions quickly.
-The officials maintain tip-top fitness.
+NBA officials are required to be scholars of the rulebook, process decisions quickly, and maintain tip-top fitness.
 Imagine running the floor every night with some of the world’s best athletes.
 Above all, they have to be articulate communicators.

 How Much Do NBA Refs Make?